The following publications tell the story of the founding and evolution of the National Council of Examiners for Engineering and Surveying.

 All states plus Alaska, Hawaii, the District of Columbia, and Puerto Rico have engineering licensure laws.

 The four geographic zones hold their first interim meetings, where member boards discuss issues of common interest.

-First NCSBEE Fundamentals of Engineering (FE) examination is administered.
+The first NCSBEE Fundamentals of Engineering (FE) examination is administered.

-First NCSBEE Principles and Practice of Engineering (PE) examination is administered.
+The first NCSBEE Principles and Practice of Engineering (PE) examination is administered.

 The organization’s name is changed to the National Council of Engineering Examiners (NCEE).